-- I use this Jumbo Muffin Pan (again, it takes the equivalent of a 12-standard cupcake recipe batter).
+- I use a Jumbo Muffin Pan (again, it takes the equivalent of a 12-standard cupcake recipe batter).

-- For this recipe, I used these Jumbo Brown Cupcake Liners.
+- For this recipe, I used Jumbo Brown Cupcake Liners.

 - For the swirls atop of the cupcakes, remember again that the key is very soft frosting and an extra large round plain tip (I used Ateco #809).
 And, as always, if you make a mistake or aren’t totally pleased (never ;)) with your swirls , you can simply (but carefully) remove and try it again.

-- The “I LOVE YOUR MORE THAN SPRINKLES” toppers we made just for fun (my cakelets are obsessed with rolling and cutting fondant) with a simple heart cutter, rolled fondant tinted with a bit of AmeriColor Turquoise and this pretty awesome letter embossing tool.
+- The "I LOVE YOU MORE THAN SPRINKLES" toppers we made just for fun (my cakelets are obsessed with rolling and cutting fondant) with a simple heart cutter, rolled fondant tinted with a bit of AmeriColor Turquoise and a pretty awesome letter embossing tool by Sweet Elite Tools.

 - Oh, and for those who were asking via Instagram, Reese's "Make Today Amazing" sweater in the photo above was from Target, but sadly they don't have it anymore (I think we got that in Watertown back in early fall 2015).